-The NIV omitted the very important Name of Jesus which reads “I AM THE ALPHA AND OMEGA, THE FIRST AND THE LAST.”
-This is in the original manuscripts.
+The NIV omitted the very important words, “I AM THE ALPHA AND OMEGA, THE FIRST AND THE LAST.”
+This is the Name ascribed to Jesus Christ.

 The nations “which are saved” in the KJV, and not just "the nations" as the NIV says, we need to be saved, born again of the Spirit of God.

 There are many more verses in both the New Testament as well as the Old Testament, which are in error in the NIV.
 Added words, deleted words, changed the meaning or completely left out whole verses, The Lord warns against this practice in the book of Revelation 22:18-19.

 Now lets look at some verses in the Old Testament, keeping in mind that not all the books in the NIV are in error.
 Many translators worked on the NIV; some were sincere, others were used by the devil to corrupt the Word of God.